|

 Throwable provides methods that are common to

-As a programmer, you prepare for the possibility of an exception by writing coded to handle the exception.
+As a programmer, you prepare for the possibility of an exception by writing code to handle the exception.

-The mechanism to handle Exception objects involves two keywords: try and catch.
+The minimal mechanism to handle Exception objects involves two keywords: try and catch.

-In the following excerpt, each catch clause is defined to handle a different type of runtime Exception object.
+In the following, each catch clause is defined to handle a different type of runtime Exception object.

 The output above occurred because no command-line arguments were given at runtime, which causes a divide-by-zero exception on line 7.